Surfing on Nias Island

 Walohiu (secret left)

 Left hander suitable for all levels which can produce epic barrels depending on swell and wind direction.
-This wave is located near a river mouth and requires a 20 minute drive, a river crossing followed by a 30 minute walk in the jungle, or 20 minutes by Boat.
+This wave is located near a river mouth and requires a 20 minute drive, followed by a 30 minute walk in the jungle, or 20 minutes by Boat.
+To get there from Sorake drive up the hill to Botohili village.
+Drive northwest on the small road on top of a ridge towards Hilisalo’o village.
+There is a road being built all the way down to the beach.
+If its not ready, park in the village and walk down.
+Usually you can get kids in the village to show the way.

 Sunset Bay (secret right)